The 11 Best Day Trips From Auckland

 Disclosure: Some of the links below are affiliate links, which means that at no additional cost to you, I may earn a small commission if you click through and make a purchase.
 Please note, I only recommend products and services that I know and love.
 Read full Privacy Policy here.

-Day Trips From Auckland – Up To 1 Hour One Way
+Up To One Hour One Way

 Waiheke Island

-Thanks to the regular ferry service, getting to Waiheke is relatively easy.
-However, getting around the island is less straightforward.
-You can bring your car over, but this option is pricey and probably not the best if you’re planning on visiting the wineries and don’t have a designated sober driver.
-There are also taxis, but they can be quite expensive.
+You can bring your car over, but this option is pricey and not advisable if you plan to visit wineries without a designated sober driver.
+Taxis are available but can be quite expensive.

-There is a bus network that connects the main ferry terminal with the main towns like Oneroa, Surfdale and Ostend.
-Some bus routes will also take you to a few popular wineries.
-You can use the pre-loaded AT Hop Card that you would normally use in Auckland.
-Just make sure you check the bus schedule beforehand as some services are not the most regular.
+There is a bus network that connects the main ferry terminal with major towns like Oneroa, Surfdale, and Ostend.
+Some bus routes also stop at a few popular wineries.

 Waitakere Ranges

-If you’re after a relaxing day out, head to Piha or Muriwai beach where you can enjoy a swim or even a surfing session.
+If you’re after a relaxing day out, head to Piha or Muriwai Beach where you can enjoy a swim or even a surfing session.
 If you’d like to be more active, hit one of the many walking trails available in the region.
 From short scenic strolls to challenging hikes, there is something for every level of fitness.

-Getting to the Waitakere Ranges can be a little challenging if you don’t have a car as the public transport network is limited there.
+Getting to the Waitakere Ranges can be a little challenging if you don’t have a car, as the public transport network there is limited.
 Renting a car for the day will give you the most flexibility.
-Alternatively, there are some day tours with pick-up from central Auckland.
-For example, on this Waitakere Ranges Wilderness Experience tour you’ll be able to see the highlights of the region and enjoy a kiwi-style afternoon tea.
+Alternatively, there are some day tours with pick-ups from central Auckland.

 Rangitoto Island

-Another spot that’s technically in Auckland, but does require at least half a day for exploration, is Rangitoto Island.
 Just a short ferry ride away from the city, its distinctive symmetrical cone is actually the youngest and largest volcano in the Auckland volcanic field.
-It is perfect for hiking and scenic views over the city and Hauraki Gulf.
+It is perfect for hiking and offers scenic views over the city and Hauraki Gulf.

-The most popular walking trail leading to Rangitoto’s summit will take about an hour one way.
+The most popular walking trail leading to Rangitoto’s summit takes about an hour one way.
 You can also explore the coast of Rangitoto or walk to the adjoining Motutapu Island.
-Guided walks are available in case you’d like to learn more about the history and unique nature of this beautiful day trip destination.

 Matakana

-Although this small town may technically be within Auckland’s ever expanding boundaries, it definitely feels like it’s a world away.
+Although this small town may technically be within Auckland’s ever-expanding boundaries, it definitely feels like it’s a world away.
 Just an hour’s drive north of the city centre, Matakana should be on every foodie’s list.

 Matakana is famous for its Farmers’ Market.
-Open every Saturday between 8am–1pm, this is the place to stock up on fresh produce, artisan pastries, organic olive oil, wine and more.
+Open every Saturday between 8 am and 1 pm, this is the place to stock up on fresh produce, artisan pastries, organic olive oil, wine, and more.
 It is also a popular brunch spot with excellent coffee.
-Aside from the Farmers Market, Matakana is a great place for antique and art shopping with plenty of little galleries and quirky shops to check out.

 The town is also a great starting point for exploring local vineyards.
 The Matakana region is famous for its wine, so you’ll be spoilt for choice if you decide to spend an afternoon wine tasting.
-One of my favourite vineyards in the area is Brick Bay which features an architecturally-designed restaurant and a sculpture trail.

-Day Trips From Auckland – 2 Hours and Under One Way
+Two Hours and Under One Way

 Tiritiri Matangi

 Another beautiful Hauraki Gulf island perfect for a day trip is Tiritiri Matangi.
-Just a 75 minute ferry trip away from central Auckland, it is a great spot for nature lovers and bird-watchers.
+Just a 75-minute ferry trip away from central Auckland, it is a great spot for nature lovers and bird-watchers.

 Visitors to the island can also join a guided walk with a local volunteer that starts right at the wharf.
 The tours will help you to learn about the island’s unique flora and fauna as well as its history.
-As a person with limited knowledge of birds and plants, I really appreciated the information on what I was seeing and hearing.
-So I highly recommend joining these, especially if you’ve visiting Tiritiri Matangi for the first time.

 Hobbiton Movie Set

 The only way to visit the set is by joining a guided tour.
 The standard Hobbiton Movie Set guided tour takes about two hours and includes a walk around the set accompanied by behind-the-scenes stories.
-There are lots of photo opportunities to capture the memories of the visit.
+There are lots of photo opportunities to capture memories of the visit.

 There are other Hobbiton experiences that will allow you to spend more time on the set.
 For example, you can add on a lunch or a dinner banquet after the guided tour itself.
 I imagine if you’re a big fan of the Lord of the Rings universe, these options might be a great way to make your experience even more special.

 To be honest, I initially had mixed feelings about this experience.
 I enjoyed Peter Jackson’s original Lord of the Rings movies as they still contained the spirit of Tolkien’s books.
-I did not enjoy the Hobbit trilogy that much though and thought it was a mess only driven by a desire to make more money.
-That’s why I was worried the Hobbiton would be a tacky let down.

 However, it was actually a fun day out.
-Our guide was enthusiastic and the place felt quite lived in.
+Our guide was enthusiastic, and the place felt quite lived in.
 It seemed like the characters were about to step out of their homes to greet the tourist crowds.
-I especially enjoyed a drink at the atmospheric Green Dragon Inn, which was included in the tour.

 Raglan

-Day Trips From Auckland – Under 3 Hours One Way
+Under Three Hours One Way

 Waitomo Glow Worm Caves

-The other cave that is open to visitors is Ruakuri Cave, the largest in the Waitomo area.
-Although Ruakuri doesn’t have as many glow worms as the Waitomo Glow Worm Cave, it is spectacular in its own right.
-To access the cave, you will descend through a stunning man-made spiral entrance.
-You will then walk through its network of caverns and passages, marvelling at the unique limestone formations.
-Ruakuri Cave tours need to be booked separately from the Waitomo Caves experiences.
+Another cave open to visitors is Ruakuri Cave, the largest in the Waitomo area.
+Although it doesn’t have as many glow worms as the Waitomo Glow Worm Cave, it is spectacular in its own right.

 If you’re short on time, you can even combine visits to Hobbiton and Waitomo with this full-day trip that departs from Auckland.